 About ComSyn

-ComSyn started as discussion group about Comparative Syntax at Leiden University Center for Linguistics (LUCL).
-Now, it is primarily a series of lectures about (Comparative) Syntax.
+ComSyn started out as discussion group about Comparative Syntax at Leiden University Center for Linguistics (LUCL).
+It has since grown into a series of lectures about (Comparative) Syntax.
 Speakers from all over the world are welcome to present their work in an informal setting.
-ComSyn is the perfect place to present work in progress, do a mock defense or a dry run for a conference, or simply present a syntactic problem one would like to share with other linguists.
-If you have any suggestions, please contact one of the organizers—Elisabeth Kerr and Maarten Bogaards.
+ComSyn is the perfect place to present work in progress, do a dry run for a conference, or simply share a syntactic puzzle with fellow linguists.
+If you have any suggestions, please contact one of the organizers—Maarten Bogaards and Irina Morozova.

 Upcoming talks